AdobeDocs/livefyre.en/help/implementation/c-app-integrations/c-sidenotes-integration/r-adding-sidenotes-to-a-page.md

 ---
-description: null
-seo-description: null
-seo-title: Adding Sidenotes to a Page
-solution: Experience Manager
 title: Adding Sidenotes to a Page
-uuid: 6499c45a-3773-4adb-a6c7-22a628309afd
+description: Adding Sidenotes to a Page
 exl-id: 3ec089d0-3d51-4918-b510-d30ef645c9c2
 ---
 # Adding Sidenotes to a Page {#adding-sidenotes-to-a-page}